-Costa Rica is home to 116 volcanoes all of which only 7 are active, the are also about 300 volcanic cones.
+Costa Rica is home to 116 volcanoes, 7 of which are active!
+There are also about 300 volcanic cones!

-At the time, the Americas, North and South were separated by the sea that only a chain of volcanic islands linked.
-The movement of tectonic plates caused many outbreaks that have shaped the region.
-With the millennia, this volcanic chain was relatively dormant.
-But Costa Rica is part of the so-called Pacific Ring of Fire.
+North and South America were once separated by the sea, linked only by a chain of volcanic islands.
+The movement of tectonic plates caused the shape of the region.
+With the passing of millennia, this volcanic chain became relatively dormant, but Costa Rica is part of the so-called Pacific Ring of Fire!

 The volcanoes of the Central Valley

-2705 meters highlight the Poas Volcano is one of the most active volcanoes in the country and also one of the most visited.
-Reached the top by a scenic road, you will discover the awesome power of a volcano.
-Nearby, a marked trail leads through the cloud forest, the Botos Lagoon, an ancient crater now filled with water and surrounded by a superabundant vegetation.
-The small volcanic center will enlighten you about the history and formation of volcanoes on earth.
+At 2705 meters above sea level, the Poas Volcano is one of the most active volcanoes in the country and also one of the most visited.
+Reached the top by a scenic road, discover the volcano’s awesome power.
+Nearby, a trail leads through the cloud forest to the Botos Lagoon, an ancient crater now filled with water and surrounded by a abundant vegetation.
+A visit to the small Volcanic Center will enlighten you about the history and formation of the earth’s volcanoes.

 Turrialba volcano in Costa Rica

-This volcano of the same name as the charming Valley of Turrialba, is a symbol of strength and pride for the people of the area.
-Created in 1955, the National Park Turrialba protects 13 km2 consisting mainly of cloud forests.
+This volcano holds the same name as the charming Valley of Turrialb.
+It is symbol of strength and pride for the people of the area.
+Created in 1955, the Turrialba National Park protects 13 kilometers of mainly cloud forest.
 The area is often active.
-From the summit (3340 m), at the active crater, we can appreciate if the weather permits, nothing other than Caribbean coast!
+From the crater at the summit of the volcano (3,340 meters), you can see all the way to the Caribbean coast (weather permitting).

-From its 3450 meters draped in clouds, the Irazu is the highest volcano in Costa Rica, and historically the most active.
-An observation platform offers visitors a bird’s eye view into the crater 300 meters deep and 1 km wide, containing an apple green lake.
+3,450 meters high and cloud covered, the Irazu is the highest volcano in Costa Rica and historically the most active.
+An observation platform offers visitors a bird’s eye view into the crater – 300 meters deep and 1 km wide, containing an bright green lake.

 Arenal Volcano in Costa Rica

-This volcano is composed of several peaks, the highest of which is the Santa Maria (1916 meters).
-The region is dotted with fumaroles, warm sources of water, and small pools of mud (the smell of sulfur here is very strong).
-The trails are well maintained, although sometimes very steep, but it will allow access to these incredible landscapes.
-Since the late 1960s, volcanic activity is frequently recorded, the last steam eruption of ash dates back to 1997.
+This volcano is composed of several peaks, the highest of which is the Santa Maria (1,916 meters).
+The region is dotted with fumaroles, warm sources of water and small mud pools (the smell of sulfur here is very strong!)
+The trails are well maintained, although sometimes very steep, leading to incredible landscapes.
+Since the late 1960s, volcanic activity is frequently recorded.
+The last ash steam eruption dates back to 1997.